Custom Stainless Steel Forging

-During the manufacturing process of industrial parts, stainless steel is one of the most popular forging materials that are used.
-Forged stainless steel is commonly used because it combines the strength of steel with superior corrosion and heat resistance.
-Austentic stainless steel (300 series) is the most common stainless steel alloy and is used for sanitary applications due to its ease in cleaning and high corrosion resistance.
-Martensitic (400 series) and duplex stainless steels are stronger and more corrosion-resistant and provide superior resistance to stress cracking and pitting.
-All stainless steels provide easy machining capabilities.
+Industrial manufacturing processes utilize stainless steel open die forgings to produce excellent strength, corrosion resistance, and heat resistance.
+Austenitic stainless steel (300 series) is the most common forged stainless steel alloy used for sanitary applications due to its easy cleaning and high corrosion resistance.
+Martensitic (400 series) and duplex stainless forgings are robust and corrosion-resistant and provide superior stress cracking and pitting resistance.
+All forged stainless steels provide easy machining capabilities.

-Forged Stainless Steel enhances and amplifies the existing qualities of stainless steel.
-In essence, the forging process improves the corrosion resistance of stainless steel, permitting the grade to endure and withstand harsh, aggressive and more extreme environments.
-The stainless steel forgings process also creates a unique and continuous grain flow that follows the stainless steel part unlike other processes such as casting or machining, which helps to provide strength where it's needed most.
+The stainless steel forgings process amplifies the existing qualities of stainless steel, delivering an enhanced look and feel.
+The forging process improves the corrosion resistance of stainless steel, permitting the grade to endure and withstand harsh, aggressive, and more extreme environments.
+Custom stainless steel forgings also produce a unique and continuous grain flow that follows the part, unlike other processes such as casting or machining.

-Stainless steel forgings provide a wide range of benefits for your forged part project requirement needs.
-Great Lakes Forge creates custom forged stainless steel parts with the following benefits:
+The forging stainless steel process provides a wide range of benefits for your forged part project requirement needs.
+Great Lakes Forge creates custom stainless steel forging parts with the following benefits:

-- Protective Oxide Layer - Stainless steel forgings contain a protective oxide layer that assists in corrosion assistance.
+- Protective Oxide Layer - Stainless steel open die forgings contain a protective oxide layer that enhances corrosion resistance.
 These metal forgings resist stress cracking, crevice corrosion, pitting, deformation, and other hazards that could shorten the life span of a forged part.

-- High Corrosion Resistance - Stainless steel allows for prolonged exposure to corrosive environments such as pumps, valves, chemical and petrochemical processing equipment, and marine equipment.
+- High Corrosion Resistance – Custom stainless steel forgings allow prolonged exposure to corrosive environments such as pumps, valves, chemical and petrochemical processing equipment, and marine equipment.

-In addition, stainless steel forgings retain all of the advantages of a forged part - the open die forging process retains the internal grain of the stainless steel, which creates a part that is much stronger than a cast or machined part.
+In addition, stainless steel forgings retain all of the advantages of a forged part - the open die forging process contains the internal grain of the stainless steel, which creates a much more substantial part than a cast or machined part.

-There are also certain disadvantages associated with the use of stainless steel as your material of choice for your forging needs.
+There are also certain disadvantages associated with using stainless steel as your material of choice for your forging needs.
 Some disadvantages associated with stainless steel are its high cost, fabrication handling ability, difficulty in welding, and finishing challenges.

 Great Lakes Forge carries the following standard grades of stainless steel.
-In addition, we have built solid relationships with our stainless steel suppliers.
-This allows us to bring in and forge differing grades and specifications as necessitated by your project requirements.
+In addition, we have built solid relationships with our stainless steel suppliers, which allows us to bring in and forge differing grades and specifications as necessitated by your project requirements.

 - 400 series stainless steel: 410, 420, 440C